How will Huntingdon prepare me for dental school?

-The Huntingdon College Dentistry Track will provide you with the skills, knowledge, confidence, laboratory training, and communication skills to be successful in dental school and in a variety of dentistry settings.
-Whether you plan to practice as a family dentist, as a specialist in sport, pediatric, or radiation dentistry, or as an orthodontist, your Huntingdon training will prepare you for any path you choose to take in dental school.
+The Huntingdon College Dentistry Track provides you with the knowledge, confidence, laboratory training, and communication skills to be successful in dental school and in your profession.
+Whether you plan to practice as a family dentist or as a specialist, your Huntingdon training prepares you for any path.

-Because of our challenging coursework, undergraduate research equipment, detailed lab assignments, and opportunities for meaningful internships, you will gain a competitive advantage for admission to D.D.S. or D.D.M. programs.
-Letters of recommendation—written by Huntingdon faculty who know you personally throughout your Huntingdon academic career—will strengthen your dental school applications.
+Challenging coursework, experience with research equipment, labs, and internships give you a competitive advantage for admission to DDS or DDM programs.
+Letters of recommendation written by Huntingdon faculty who know you well strengthen your dental school applications.
 Mock interviews, essay writing assistance, personal advising by faculty in Huntingdon’s Pre-Health Professions Committee, and our “Boot Camp” DAT preparation course are part of the Huntingdon Dentistry Track.

 Dental School Preparation

-Dentistry schools seek applicants who have broad and strong educational backgrounds and who complete bachelor’s degrees prior to dental school enrollment.
-While a foundation in science is desirable, well-prepared candidates show a breadth of academic experience, including course work in humanities, social sciences, and the arts.
-Prerequisite courses—which are undergraduate courses required for dental school matriculation—should be completed prior to applying to dental schools.
+Dentistry schools seek college graduates who demonstrate broad and strong educational preparation.
+Well-prepared candidates show a breadth of academic experience, including a foundation in science and coursework in humanities, social sciences, and the arts.
+Prerequisite courses—undergraduate courses required for dental school attendance—should be completed prior to applying to dental schools.

 In order to gain acceptance into a dental school, you must accomplish five things:

 - Complete a bachelor’s degree in any major;

 - Achieve excellent grades overall and in the basic sciences;

 - Earn a competitive Dental Admission Test (DAT) score;